Pado123/Prescriptive_global_optimization/README.md

 Evaluation of system: evaluate_generated_set.py

-Datasets are bigger than 25MB, so they are both available via email.
+Datasets are bigger than 25MB, so they are both available emailing alessandro.padella@phd.unipd.it.
 VINST is also available following the link on the paper.